 INTRODUCTION

-The IALA DGNSS beacon system was developed in the 1990s and systems were installed in many countries over the period 1995-2000.
+The IALA DGNSS beacon system was developed in the 1990s and systems have been installed in many countries since.
 The system was adopted as the international maritime standard for providing differential corrections to Global Navigation Satellite Systems (GNSS).
-IALA assessed the current and potential use of the system, and concluded in 2006 that there would be a requirement to recapitalise (i.e. replace) older systems.
+IALA assessed the current and potential use of the system, and concluded in 2006 that the need for such systems remained and there would be a requirement to recapitalise (i.e. replace) older systems.
 There is also potential to develop the system for the benefit of existing users and to enhance GNSS capabilities to take account of technical innovations, in accordance with IMO Resolution A.915 (22).

 This strategy should be viewed in the context of the development by IALA of proposals for a World Wide Radio Navigation Plan (WWRNP) in support of e-Navigation.
 One key concept in this Plan is the possibility of separating the generation of correction data from the means of transmission, to facilitate broadcasting by a variety of methods.
-This could lead to the integration of terrestrial systems (DGNSS beacons, eLoran, AIS) to provide shared data channels and common correction sources.
-Additional ranging signals could also be provided, contributing to a redundant position-fixing solution, complementary to, but independent of GNSS.
+This could lead to the integration of terrestrial systems (DGNSS beacons, eLoran, AIS, VDES) to provide shared data channels and common correction sources.
+Additional ranging signals could also be provided, contributing to a redundant position-fixing solution (R-Mode), complementary to, but independent of GNSS.

 SCOPE